 Our assay system provides high-resolution mapping of recombination outcomes on all four chromatids (tetrad analysis) to determine the molecular nature of individual events and to biochemically and genetically delineate contributions from HR pathways.
 The lab is using this approach to: define the in vivo molecular characteristics of independent DNA repair pathways; discover new components of these pathways; and provide a means of testing chemotherapeutic agents to specifically perturb individual pathways, with a hope to improve cancer therapies.

-The top image to the left shows chromosomes during the zygotene stage of prophase I in meiosis.
+The top image on the right shows chromosomes during the zygotene stage of prophase I in meiosis.
 In zygotene, homologous chromosomes begin to align and join together (synapse) at certain places along the chromosome.
 The next two images display chromosomes during pachytene.
 In pachytene, genetic material is exchanged between chromosomes through the process of crossing-over, an important step for chromosome segregation.